CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

 Unlike the identity-centric lateral movement task, CSTS does not improve absolute cross-domain performance for ZDT under the current feature construction.
 Diagnostic analysis reveals a persistent \emph{polarity inversion} in the CSTS cross-domain setting: AUROC computed on predicted scores falls below 0.5, while AUROC computed on inverted scores exceeds 0.5.
 This indicates that multiple CSTS-derived graph statistics (e.g., degree and expansion measures) reverse class direction across environments despite schema alignment and train-only stabilization transforms.

 This result provides an empirical demonstration of H3.
 Although CSTS enforces representational invariance and schema stability, the ZDT task violates semantic orientation stability under domain shift.
-Several CSTS-derived graph features (e.g., degree and expansion statistics) reverse the sign of their class-conditional expectation between Env~A and Env~B. As a result, schema alignment is preserved while semantic alignment is not.
+Several CSTS-derived graph features reverse the sign of their class-conditional expectation between Env~A and Env~B. As a result, schema alignment is preserved while semantic alignment is not.